Online reputation management guide for small businesses

 Key takeaways

-• Respond professionally to all reviews within 24-48 hours, thanking customers for positive feedback and acknowledging negative experiences with specific solutions or an invitation to resolve issues directly.
+- Respond to all reviews within 48 hours, thank customers for positive feedback, and address negative experiences with specific solutions to demonstrate that you value every customer.

 What is online reputation management?

-Online reputation management (ORM) is the practice of monitoring, influencing, and improving how your business is perceived online.
-It covers everything from customer reviews and social media mentions to search results and directory listings.
+Online reputation management (ORM) is the practice of monitoring, influencing, and improving how your business is perceived across the internet.
+It covers everything from customer reviews and social media mentions to search engine results and directory listings.

-For small businesses, ORM comes down to three core activities:
+For small businesses, ORM comes down to five core activities:

 Why online reputation matters for small businesses